sjenni/sjenni.github.io/_pages/cv.md

 ## Professional Experience

 * **Junior Data Analyst** - Philip Morris International, 2016
-  I developed a Matlab tool for the automatic analysis of ciliary beating movies.
-The tool allows the extraction of key endpoints such as tissue activity and main beating frequencies with a higher accuracy compared to previous methods.
-By tracking tissue patches over different videos it also allows the analysis of regions over a longer period of time.
+  Development of a Matlab tool for the automatic analysis of ciliary beating videos.
+The tool extracts key features such as tissue activity and main beating frequency with higher accuracy than prior methods.

 * **Software Engineering Intern** - AdNovum, 2015
-  I worked on a mobile payment app, implementing several parts of the iOS version of the app in Objective-C. My main responsibilities were: Feature implementation, bug-fixing and Proof of Concept.
-The work took place in large teams and was managed with Scrum and the use of tools such as Jira and Confluence.
+  I worked on a mobile payment app, implementing several parts of the iOS version in Objective-C.

 ## Publications